The use of tissue and cell-based medical treatments is rising in both number and frequency thanks to significant advances in biotechnology.

 It is important to note that EU countries can always choose to apply more stringent rules to the quality and safety of tissues and cells then the ones outlined above.

-Following an evaluation of the EU legislation on blood and tissues and cells, published in 2019, the Commission plans to propose a revision of this legislation at the end of 2021.
+Following an evaluation of the EU legislation on blood and tissues and cells, published in 2019, the Commission has proposed a revision of this legislation which was adopted on 14 July 2022.

 National competent authorities are responsible for the implementation of the requirements established in EU legislation.
 The European Commission holds regular meetings with them to facilitate communication, to exchange best practices, and to reach a common understanding on the implementation of the Directives.
 Periodic surveys, completed by the competent authorities, allow the Commission to draft reports on the implementation of the legislation.